Involved Source Files Package typeparams contains common utilities for writing tools that

 An external version of these APIs is available in the

-Package-Level Type Names (total 11, in which 8 are exported)
+Package-Level Type Names (total 4, in which 1 is exported)

 A termSet holds the normalized set of terms for a given type.